How and Where to Pitch an Idea for a TV Show

-The film and television industries are always desperate for good ideas and as writers we have an advantage over other mere mortals when it comes to pitching a proposal because we can use our writing talent to really SELL our ideas.
+The television industry is always desperate for good ideas and as writers we have an advantage over other mere mortals when it comes to pitching a proposal because we can use our writing talent to really SELL our ideas.

 And television is an extremely high-paying market.